mikependon/RepoDB.NET/pages/features/caching.md

 }
 ```

+Notice, we have not passed an instance of [ICache](/interface/icache) object during the call.
+That is one of the advantages if you are working with the mentioned repositories.

 > It is highly recommended to use the [BaseRepository](/class/baserepository) and [DbRepository](/class/dbrepository) objects if you tend to skip managing the cache object.

 ### Selecting a Proper Cache Key

 Each cache key should preferably be unique to the query executed, so that different methods do not ended up unintentionally sharing the same data.

-Constructing a unique key is left to the developer, but a good best practice is to adopt a convention for generating the cache keys, such as
+Constructing a unique key is left to the developer, but a good best practice is to adopt a convention for generating the cache keys, such as:

-`ClassName-MethodName-QueryArgument1-QueryArgument2` or `EntityName-Argument1Name-Argument2Name--Argument1Value-Argument2Value` etc.
+- Class Name + Property Name + Query Argument1 + Query Argument2 (Product-Name-Chocolate-White)
+- Entity Name + Argument1 Name + Argument2 Name + Argument1Value + Argument2Value (Product-Name-Color--Chocolate-White)

-Following this naming convention makes it easy to examine keys at run-time and establish the source and guarantees uniqueness.
+Following this naming convention makes it easy to examine keys at run-time and establish the source.
+It also guarantees uniqueness to avoid the collisions.

 ```csharp
 // An example of the second cache key convention: